epartment/nova-dependency-container/README.md

 ### Dependencies

-The package supports two kinds of dependencies:
+The package supports three kinds of dependencies:

 1. `->dependsOn('field', 'value')`
 2. `->dependsOnNotEmpty('field')`
+3. `->dependsOnNullOrZero('field')`

 These dependencies can be combined by chaining the methods on the `NovaDependencyContainer`: